encode/starlette/docs/middleware.md

 Instead you should keep any state local to the `dispatch` method, or pass it around explicitly, rather than mutating the middleware instance.

-### Limitations
+### Limitation

-Currently, the `BaseHTTPMiddleware` has some known limitations:

-- It's not possible to use `BackgroundTasks` with `BaseHTTPMiddleware`.
-Check [#1438](https://github.com/encode/starlette/issues/1438) for more details.
-- Using `BaseHTTPMiddleware` will prevent changes to [`contextlib.ContextVar`](https://docs.python.org/3/library/contextvars.html#contextvars.ContextVar)s from propagating upwards.
+Using `BaseHTTPMiddleware` will prevent changes to [`contextlib.ContextVar`](https://docs.python.org/3/library/contextvars.html#contextvars.ContextVar)s from propagating upwards.
 That is, if you set a value for a `ContextVar` in your endpoint and try to read it from a middleware you will find that the value is not the same value you set in your endpoint (see [this test](https://github.com/encode/starlette/blob/621abc747a6604825190b93467918a0ec6456a24/tests/middleware/test_base.py#L192-L223) for an example of this behavior).

-To overcome these limitations, use [pure ASGI middleware](#pure-asgi-middleware), as shown below.
+To overcome this limitation, use [pure ASGI middleware](#pure-asgi-middleware), as shown below.

 ## Pure ASGI Middleware